EvgeniaKomleva/Intro2CV/README.md

 ### CV methods which we use
 - YOLO

-We  train YOLO to recognize one class of racing cars
+We  train YOLO to recognize one class of racing cars and plate with number

 How to run YOLO model for detection: